facebookarchive/android-jsc/README.md

 compile 'org.webkit:android-jsc:r174650'
 ```

-Resulting AAR can be also located in your local maven repository (usually under `~/.m2/repository/org/webkit/android-jsc/`)
+The resulting AAR can be also located in your local maven repository (usually under `~/.m2/repository/org/webkit/android-jsc/`)